-Another invention that you use continually, clueless to its Greek origin is automatic doors.
-Of course, the prototype for automatic doors was powered by steam, not electricity.
-Heron of Alexandria created a hydraulic system and installed it at an Alexandrian temple, complete with fire, water and steam, the ropes would be triggered and pull open the doors.
+Another invention that we continually use, clueless to its Greek origin, is automatic doors.
+Of course, the prototype for automatic doors was powered by steam and not electricity.
+Heron of Alexandria created a hydraulic system and installed it at an Alexandrian temple, complete with fire, water, and steam.
+The ropes would be triggered and the doors pulled open.

 Take a moment and look around…where would we be without cement?
-Although rooted from a Roman word, from 100 BC onwards the Greeks had invented the first version of the binding building material where they added limestone to a mixture of clay, water and sand.
+Although rooted from a Roman word, from 100 BC onwards, the Greeks had invented the first version of the binding building material to which they added limestone to a mixture of clay, water, and sand.
 Ruins of most of these early structures can be found on the coasts of modern-day Turkey.

 4. Central Heating